cassius2828/pet-pal-paradise--django-lab/README.md

 - **View Animals**: Browse the list of animals available for adoption on the home page.
 - **Update or Delete Listings**: Click on any animal listing to update its details or remove it from the database.

-## Contributing

-We welcome contributions!
-Please feel free to submit issues or pull requests.
-Make sure to follow the coding standards and include tests for new features.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements